-Happy Spring, needle felters, makers, and craft enthusiasts!
 As the weather gets warmer and the days get longer, it’s the perfect time to get your creative juices flowing.
 And what better way to do that than by learning a new crafting skill?
-In this post, I will be sharing some easy needle felting video tutorials that are perfect for beginners or just some relaxing creative down time.
+I have for you, 5 easy needle felting projects for spring and Easter, perfect for beginners or just some relaxing creative down time.
 So whether you’re looking to learn how to bunny or bumble bee brooch or a springtime wreath or garland, I’ve got you covered.
 So get ready to let your imagination run wild and have some fun with these easy needle felting video tutorials!

 Mini Bunny needle felting video tutorial – for even the most nervous beginners.
 With supporting printable pattern download on the website.